ElenaUJ/chatterbox/README.md

 ## Overview

 This app is still under construction.
 It is built with React Native and Expo, JavaScript frameworks facilitating the development of cross-platform native applications.
+The implementation includes the utilization of the Google Firestore Cloud database and incorporates the real-time WebSockets protocol for the storage and retrieval of chat messages.

 It will provide users with a chat interface and options to share their images and their location.